microsoft/xr-development-for-beginners/3-spatial-design/2-environmental-awareness/README.md

 ## Introduction

-TBD
+Creating the blend between the physical and digital world is a key characteristic of XR development.
+The technology leverages concepts such as spatial mapping, spatial awareness, and spatial audio to provide users with a realistic immersive experience.
+Together, these spatial concepts can truly enhance your XR experience and stay true to providing a seamless blend of the two worlds.

 ### Spatial Mapping

 **Spatial mapping** creates a 3D map of the real-world environment and makes it possible to place 3D objects on real surfaces.
-More often, a mesh (viewable through the device lens) is placed onto the real-world environment which is indicative of which areas of the environment have been mapped.
+More often, a mesh (viewable through the device's lens) is placed onto the real-world environment which is indicative of what the device identifies as a surface.
+As you move about your physical space, the mesh continuously updates and accounts for changes in your real-world environment.

 `<image>`

+Once your physical space is mapped, you're able to leverage the mapping for placing 3D objects onto real-world surfaces.
 Some devices are able to save mapped environments and either load on app start or import into your XR development platform for app creation.

-ADD MORE ABOUT AIRTIGHT AND GAPS

 ### Spatial Awareness

 **Spatial awareness** occurs when a 3D object is aware of it's real-world environment.
 The advantage of spatial awareness is that it provides a natural and familiar form of interaction to the user.

 Common usage scenarios for spatial awareness are: